 As a practice, Lean Sigma can be useful for almost any organization and certainly provides individuals with a comprehensive understanding of the process improvement and quality program implementation challenges.
 This program is targeted to allow participants to obtain an overview of the Lean Sigma processes available and what it takes to get these processes institutionalized.

-Agile Management is a unique approach to managing software projects, and in many ways, the manifesto and principles describe a mindset that an organization can follow to take actions not only for software projects but customer service processes improvements and action planning for most initiatives.
+Agile Management is a unique approach to managing software projects.
+In many ways, the manifesto and principles describe a mindset that an organization can follow to take actions not only for software projects but customer service processes improvements and action planning for most initiatives.
 This overview is intended to allow participants to understand the full aspects of Agile Management and its applicability for getting results in the shortest amount of time and with the least amount of cost.
 The whole idea of this session is to have the time to think through such a significant change in how initiatives are managed.